Celiac Disease

 9. Do you suffer from chronic eczema or acne?

-If you answered yes to four or more of these questions, you might have gluten sensitivity and should probably consult your doctor.
-They will likely have you eliminate gluten from your diet for 2 to 4 weeks to determine if your symptoms subside.
-On the other hand, if you answered yes to only one or two of these questions, eliminating gluten from your diet might still be worth your while to see if those symptoms go away.
+If you answered yes to four or more of these questions, you could have celiac disease, or it could be that you have gluten sensitivity.
+Either way, you should consult with a doctor.
+They can test you immediately for celiac or have you eliminate gluten from your diet for 2 to 4 weeks to determine if your symptoms subside.
+If you answered yes to only one or two of these questions, eliminating gluten from your diet might still be worthwhile to see if your symptoms disappear.

-Whether you're a vegan or a vegetarian, you are most likely already used to giving some extra thought to what you put on your plate.
-And this is no different.
-You can quickly learn what foods to avoid if you have gluten sensitivity.
-In addition, many find that cutting out most (though not all) gluten from their diet is sufficient to aid the majority of their symptoms.
+Whether you're a vegan or a vegetarian, you are most likely already used to giving extra thought to meal planning.
+Testing a gluten-free diet is similar; you will quickly learn which foods to avoid.
+You might find that cutting out some (though not all) gluten from your diet is sufficient to aid most symptoms.

 Learn how to substitute gluten-free flour for regular wheat flour in your recipes and ours.